markstory/docket-app/flutterapp/README.md

 compatible mobile client as the responsive web client has some rough spots that I'd like to improve on.

+Currently, the flutter client can be used to do most day to day tasks.
+It isn't fully tested, but I'm trying to use it as my daily driver now to iterate and improve on the flows.

 ## Flutter Notes

-### Installation
+### Flutter Installation

 Flutter environment installation is pretty painful and on linux requires installing flutter and dart via snapd, then installing android-studio from a zip file.
 You get no context on where it should be unpacked, so I dumped mine in ~/.local and work with it for now.
 Once you have that all working, you can then use android-studio to download and create device emulators.
-You also need to use android-studio to create the flutter project.
+You also need to use android-studio to create a project so that you can a virutal device.

 ### Using vim, not android-studio